How Engineers Actually Onboard to Big Codebases in 2026

 AI makes onboarding to large codebases feel faster—and deceptively complete.
 The real challenge is capturing the tacit knowledge that tools still can’t see.

 AI tools explain what code does.
 They cannot explain why it was written that way, what was tried before, or what breaks silently when you touch it.
-You can spend a day getting AI-generated summaries of a codebase and come away with a detailed map of a place you have never actually visited.
+You can spend a full day getting AI-generated summaries of a codebase and come away with a detailed map of a place you have never actually visited.

 Understanding the what without the why is the new onboarding illusion.